srinman/ghrepo2aks/README.md

 This demonstrates how to leverage federated identity credential with user-assigned managed identity to deploy K8S workload into AKS cluster with Azure RBAC for Kubernetes Authorization.

 This method solves a couple of challenges:
-a) Federated credentials to access Azure resources.
+-  Federated credentials to access Azure resources.
 OIDC allows GitHub Actions workflows to access resources in Azure, without needing to store the Azure credentials as long-lived GitHub secrets.
-b) Leverags Azure RBAC for Kubernetese to deploy Kubernetes application directly into AKS cluster.
+-  Leverags Azure RBAC for Kubernetese to deploy Kubernetes application directly into AKS cluster.
 AKS is an Azure resource and Azure roles such as "Azure Kubernetes Service RBAC Writer" has been assigned to managed identity.

 It's mapping of  Managed Identity to GitHub Org+Repo+Branch where GitHub Actions workflow live.

 ![](content/relationshipdiagramwithMI.png)

 It's important to note that this does not require any administrator to login to AKS/K8S to setup any roles as it's taken care of by Azure RBAC for K8S auth layer.
 In few steps,  you establish a continuous deploy pipeline from Github without exchanging/sending/storing any secrets to deploy workload into your AKS cluster without any secrets laying around!